jacobprezant/ntfyapplescript/README.md

 # ntfyapplescript
-A CLI tool for sending notifications via ntfy.sh when applescripts have finished running.
+A CLI tool for sending notifications via ntfy.sh once an AppleScript has finished running.
 This project is written entirely in Swift, and is a product of Hack Club's Spatula YSWS.

 ## Installation
 ntfyapplescript is installed via Homebrew.